MetaEvo/.github/profile/README.md

 We are a research team mainly focus on the [Evolutionary Computing](), [Deep Reinforcement Learning](), [Black Box Optimization]() and [Meta Black Box Optimization]().
 We belong to the Computational Intelligence Lab, School of Computer Science, South China University of Technology.
 (Our [homepage](https://gmc-drl.github.io/))

 We are an energetic team including undergraduate students, master students and phd students.
 The student leader in this team is [Zeyuan Ma](https://scholar.google.com/citations?user=Jcy8wPgAAAAJ&hl=zh-CN), a phd student at South China University of Technology.
 Students in GMC team are advised (in part advised) by [Prof. Yue-Jiao Gong](https://scholar.google.com/citations?user=Mi0Zu3IAAAAJ&hl=zh-CN).
 This is a pure research-oriented technical team, aiming to develop the new generation of black-box-optimization concepts, algorithms, frameworks and benchmarks.
 The resulting research domain is commonly named as Meta-Black-Box-Optimization, which generally mitigates the labour-intensive development in traditional black-box optimization algorithms through meta-learning an update rule/algorithmic configuration at the meta level.
 We believe works done in this team would promote the study edge of both evolutionary computing and optimization.

+## :e-mail: Contact Us

+You can reach out to ask questions or just chat about us!

+We are available on E-mail: 1、scut.crazynicolas@gmail.com 2、wukongqwj@gmail.com

+**We warmly invite you to join our QQ group for further communication (Group Number: 952185139).**
 ***
 ### Advisor